iszczesniak/cpp/memory/index.md

 {% endhighlight %}

 All other data is located in the read-write memory, because it can be changed by a process.
-Every process has its own read-write memory.
+Every process has its own read-write memory, even when there are many processes of the same program.

+# What is up to C++

+C++ describes how data is managed in the read-write memory.
+C++ strives for time and memory performance, i.e., the performance is of the highest importance, as the cost of C++ being more complex, and nuanced.

 The read-write memory stores:

 * global and static data,

-* the heap (a.k.a a free-store), and
+* dynamic data at the heap (a.k.a a free-store), and

-* a stack (more specifically, a stack per thread of the process).
+* local data at a stack (more specifically, a stack per thread of the process).

 This is an example of global data, which is initialized before entering the main function: